-Guide to the Yale Young Global Scholars program
+Guide to the Yale Young Global Scholars Program

 Obviously, Yale University is one of the most prestigious universities in the world.
 So it’s not surprising if, as a high school student, you find yourself wondering about the Yale Young Global Scholars (YYGS) program.